jmsteinw/jmsteinw.github.io/_posts/2015-3-15-Faculty-Salaries.md

 ```

-To help prepare us for the second part of this notebook (the machine learning section), we will need to create a second dataframe that only has numbers as inputs.
+To help prepare us for the second part of this post (the machine learning section), we will need to create a second dataframe that only has numbers as inputs.

 Let's create that now, along with some renaming of the Minority Code feature.